Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Organizations/Paladins of the Eldritch Hunt.md

 The executive decision maker of the legion and proof of his leadership being shown through a beautiful great sword, wielded by their current Master of the Hunt, Ludwig Kroening.

 ### Captain/Pack Lord:
 Responsible for the tactical planning of their respective responsibilities within the order, with two Pack Lords always being chosen.
 One specializes in defense, the other in offense.
-The current Pack Lord for defense is [[content/Hunter Luyarnha Campaign/NPCs/Paladins of the Eldritch Hunt/2 Pack Lord/Thokk]] who is responsible for choke points, blockade building, and reconnaissance/real time information gathering.
-The current Pack Lord for offense is [[content/Hunter Luyarnha Campaign/NPCs/Paladins of the Eldritch Hunt/2 Pack Lord/Cona]] Organrender who is responsible for frontal assaults, flanking strikes, and hunting/assassination missions.
+The current Pack Lord for defense is [[Thokk]] who is responsible for choke points, blockade building, and reconnaissance/real time information gathering.
+The current Pack Lord for offense is [[Cona]] Organrender who is responsible for frontal assaults, flanking strikes, and hunting/assassination missions.

 ### Lieutenant/Pack Leader/Strikers:
 The leaders of each smaller team that carries out orders from their respective Pack Lord (3 for each pack lord, 6 in total).